CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Enterprise serverless](https://thenewstack.io/week-news-enterprise-serverless-voice-driven-management/) - Podcast about serverless adoption in the enterprise.
 - [The evolution of business logic](https://www.youtube.com/watch?v=aBcG57Gw9k0) - Adrian Cockcroft on the evolution of business logic from monoliths, to microservices, to functions.
 - [What makes distributed security "Cloud Native"](https://thenewstack.io/twistlock-cto-john-morello-on-what-makes-distributed-security-cloud-native/) - How security can be achieved in "Cloud Native" applications.
-- [Introduction to serverless applications](https://www.youtube.com/watch?v=iSDokuZnRcI) - Talk about serverless applications by Austen Collins at the Bay Area Salseforce Developer Group.
+- [Introduction to serverless applications](https://www.youtube.com/watch?v=iSDokuZnRcI) - Talk about serverless applications by Austen Collins at the Bay Area Salesforce Developer Group.
 - [State of serverless](https://www.youtube.com/watch?v=SNJipRS8qxw) - Talk about the current state of serverless computing.
 - [Serverless architecture patterns and best practices](https://www.youtube.com/watch?v=_mB1JVlhScs) - Chris Munns talks about serverless architecture patterns and best practices.
 - [Cloud vs. Edge in 2018](https://thenewstack.io/cloud-vs-edge-venture-capitalists-view-whats-store-2018/) - Podcast about the cloud- and edge-computing trends in 2018.
 - ["Think FaaS" Podcast](https://www.trek10.com/blog/category/think-faas/) - Trek10s "Think FaaS" Podcast series.
+- [3 use-cases driving the adoption of FaaS](https://thenewstack.io/3-use-cases-driving-adoption-functions-service/) - Podacst episode about the adoption of FaaS.

 ## Amazon AWS resources